freddiehaddad/swaybar/README.md

 and update your sway config `bar` section to launch the code.
 In this example, the program is copied to `$HOME/.config/sway/statusbar`.

+The program will look for a `config.yml` file in a config directory in the same location as the executable.

+## Configuration

+Refer to the `config/config.yml` reference file for configuring the status bar.

 ```text
 bar {
     status_command $HOME/.config/sway/statusbar